-Semper Sound, San Diego Military Locations
+Semper Sound Programs in San Diego

 Since 2010, Semper Sound has provided group and individual music therapy sessions for wellness, education, peer engagement, quality of life and integration of daily living to WII (Wounded, Ill and Injured) programs at Naval Medical Center San Diego.

 VetJam | Semper Sound facilitates VetJam, a weekly recreational music-making program at NMCSD.
 VetJam provides instrumental instruction on bass, guitar, piano, select string instruments, voice, and ukulele.
 VetJam reinforces music theory, music therapy and group music-making to sharpen skills toward Semper Sound Band membership and the opportunity to perform in monthly NMCSD Concerts in the Courtyard.

 - Improvement in overall cognitive and neurological functioning

 - Outlet for expressive practice to increase awareness of both self and others

 - Positive coping mechanisms through individual lessons, self-study, and group jam sessions